Logo Icon

 • It must be a substantive one.

-• There must be a contravention in the constitution in appointing the person for that office.
+• There must be an infringement in the constitution in appointing the person for that office.

 Read moreCLAT English Preparation Tips.